googleapis/mcp-toolbox-sdk-python/DEVELOPER.md

 > those changes reflected immediately without reinstalling the package.

 ## Test
-1. Navigate to the repo directory:
+1. Navigate to the repo directory if needed:
     ```bash
     cd genai-toolbox-langchain-python
     ```